FAQs About Behind-the-Wheel Driver's Test

 • Check your dashboard for warning lights and resolve them before your test.

-• Horn must operate.
+• The horn must operate.

-• Speedometer must operate.
+• The speedometer must operate.

 Which Skills Should I Practice for My Driver's Test?